Crypto Brokers

 At the outset, the only way to acquire cryptocurrencies was to mine them or reach an agreement with a seller and conduct a peer-to-peer transfer.
 Crypto exchanges solved this problem by creating an online marketplace where orders could be placed and filled, allowing for real-time transactions in the same vein as a traditional stock exchange.

-Crypto exchanges are the most popular way to buy digital assets today, and some including market leader Binance offer derivative products, decentralised finance support and other features.
+Crypto exchanges are the most popular way to buy digital assets today, and some including market leader Coinbase offer derivative products, decentralised finance support and other features.
 However, the downside of exchanges is that they come with inherent risk – crypto assets are largely unregulated, any assets you have on an exchange are no longer in your custody, and if the exchange fails you risk losing everything.
 Even some of the largest exchanges – such as FTX in 2022 – have been led to ruin by poor management or unscrupulous practices, leaving clients with losses worth many millions of pounds.

 Online brokers are generally a safer way to get involved in the crypto market, since many are overseen by reputable regulators and have a track record of offering legitimate investing products to aspiring traders.
 Any broker regulated by the UK’s Financial Conduct Authority (FCA), for example, is legally obligated to segregate clients’ funds in a separate bank account and provide negative balance protection, among other measures designed to lower the risk of clients losing their funds.